What exactly is TRE®? Here are some answers.

 What happens after the course?

-Hence, I am offering weekly group sessions for all my course participants who want to join in for a group experience - you'll notice the energy is so much different when practising with others as opposed to practising on your own.
+You'll probably also notice the energy is so much different when practising with others as opposed to practising on your own.

 Is TRE® therapy?